Co-ParentingMarch 23, 2025 ยท 7 min read

 Grey Rock: No response needed.
 Or, if pressed: "I'm not relitigating the past.
 Is there something about the current schedule I can help with?"

-The Hardest Part: When Grey Rock Escalates First
+When Grey Rock Makes Things Worse First

-When NOT to Grey Rock
+When Not to Grey Rock

 Grey Rock + Co-Parenting Apps

-The Emotional Work Grey Rock Requires
+The Emotional Work

 The Bottom Line